agmarrugo/agmarrugo.github.com/source/_posts/2015-10-19-grading-lab-reports-workflow.md

 <div class="aic" style="width:600px"><img src="https://dl.dropboxusercontent.com/u/5279729/blog-pics/Screen%20Shot%202015-10-14%20at%2000.31.02.png" alt="" width="" height="" border="0" /><br></div>

 You might be wondering, but why go through all this trouble.
-Because I can, but mostly because I find spreadsheets useful, but I don't like to type data in them.
+Because I can, but mostly because I find spreadsheets useful, but I don't like typing data into them.
 I find it more productive to write continuously in a plain text file.
 I can use Textexpander and other tools more easily.
 And finally, why not let the computer do the work it's supposed to do - I'm no monkey.